akiraly/playing-reactor/README.md

 As with any concurrent programming tool anything (typicall library) that's relying the thread not changing will break if you do it on multiple threds.

-Example: `ThreadLocal`.
+1. `ThreadLocal`.
 A typical programmer never (or at least very, very rarely) should use `ThreadLocal` directly.
 However libraries do use it:
    * Slf4j MDC (Mapped Diagnostic Context).
    * Transaction handling with Spring JDBC or Hibernate or MQ-s: Now this is a tricky one.
 If you have a transaction then you have the following options (as I see it):
       1. Leave the whole operation single threaded
       1. Create a single threaded `Scheduler` / transaction and push every transactional operation onto that scheduler (including transaction begin and transaction commit/rollback)
       1. You say goodbye to your battle proven libraries and roll your own transaction handling which does not depend on `ThreadLocal` - only do this if you feel invincible.
+1. Make sure you don't overflow your downstreams (which does not yet support reactive programming)

 # Articles / Links
 ## General